MYLOTARG- gemtuzumab ozogamicin injection, powder, lyophilized, for solution

 Hepatotoxicity, including severe or fatal hepatic veno-occlusive disease (VOD), also known as sinusoidal obstruction syndrome (SOS), has been reported in association with the use of MYLOTARG as a single agent, and as part of a combination chemotherapy regimen.
 Monitor frequently for signs and symptoms of VOD after treatment with MYLOTARG.
 (5.1 and 6.1)

-MYLOTARG is indicated for the treatment of newly-diagnosed CD33-positive acute myeloid leukemia in adults.
+MYLOTARG is indicated for the treatment of newly-diagnosed CD33-positive acute myeloid leukemia in adults and pediatric patients 1 month and older.

 For the induction cycle, the recommended dose of MYLOTARG is 3 mg/m2 (up to one 4.5 mg vial) on Days 1, 4, and 7 in combination with daunorubicin and cytarabine.
 For patients requiring a second induction cycle, do NOT administer MYLOTARG during the second induction cycle.